 We examine now the dependence of vortex intensification on SST at a fixed latitude.
-While the information on this dependence is contained in Figure 1, it may be helpful to reorder the curves in a way that highlights the dependence on SST as in Figure 2.
-In contrast to the dependence on latitude at a fixed SST, it is seen that there is a strong dependence of intensification rate and the time at which RI commences on the SST at all latitudes.
-As might be expected, the intensification rate is more rapid as the SST is increased (see right panels of Figure 2).
+While the information on this dependence is contained in Figure 1, it may be helpful to reorder the curves in a way that highlights the dependence on SST, as in Figure 2.
+In contrast to the dependence on latitude at a fixed SST, it is seen that there is a strong SST dependence of intensification rate and the time at which RI commences at all latitudes.
+As might be expected, the intensification is more rapid as the SST is increased (see Figures 2(a), (c) and (e)).
 Moreover, the onset of RI occurs earlier (when it occurs at all) and the duration of RI is longer as the SST is increased.
-For this reason, the final intensity after 3 days is greater for larger SSTs, although the difference is less at 10°N than at higher latitudes (possibly because the vortices at this latitude have achieved a greater degree of maturity).
-In the next section we explore the reasons for the foregoing behaviour.
+For this reason, the final intensity after